yyuzhongpv/KickStartInstall/README.md

 	are you sure of the directory tftpd is useing as it's data dir? does the file you are attempting to "get" actually exist?

+13. Boot from PXE0, and install system.
+    Change boot order, make HD0 to be the first one and reboot

+14. Configure all compute nodes
+    In Master node: dhcpd.conf   binding MAC with IP address change hostname
+    mount home from NFS
+    reboot